fishuke/getir-clone/README.md

 # Getir Clone

-This project is clone project of getir made with NextJs and Tailwind
+This project is clone project of getir made with NextJs and TailwindCss.

 ## Installation